 Join us at our open house to learn about the history of the Holocaust, and visit the Museum free of charge.

-- Holocaust survivor testimony in French at 1:00 pm and in English at 2:30 pm
+- Holocaust survivor testimony in English at 1:00 pm and in French at 2:30 pm

 - Free Museum admission from 10 am – 4 pm